7-Day Marvelous Mid-Coast Maine: August 25-31, 2027 - $3,795

 Add To Cart

 DEPOSIT POLICY: A $200.00 per person deposit is required to secure a reservation for your tour, which is not considered firm until the deposit is received.
 The deposit, however, is fully refundable if you cancel within 72 hours of booking the tour.
 All cancellations will only be accepted in writing.
-Email your cancellation to dewi@thedaywetravel.com including your reservation number, full name, and date of travel.
+Email your cancellation to dewi@thedaywetravel.com.
 After 72 hours, the deposit becomes non-refundable and standard cancellation fees apply.
 See cancellation fee schedule below.

 *Note* - If the booking is made 60 days or less prior to departure, full payment is due at the time of booking.